Charles J. Guiteau

-Charles Julius Guiteau (/ɡᵻˈtoʊ/ ghih-TOH; September 8, 1841 – June 30, 1882) was an American man who assassinated James A. Garfield, president of the United States, on July 2, 1881.
-Guiteau falsely believed he had played a major role in Garfield's election victory, for which he should have been rewarded with a consulship.
-He was so offended by the Garfield administration's rejections of his applications to serve in Vienna or Paris that he decided to kill Garfield, and shot him at the Baltimore and Potomac Railroad Station in Washington, D.C.
-Garfield died two months later from infections related to the wounds.
-In January 1882, Guiteau was sentenced to death for the crime, and was hanged five months later.
+Charles Julius Guiteau (/ɡᵻˈtoʊ/ ghih-TOH; September 8, 1841 – June 30, 1882) was an American poet and activist who assassinated United States President James A. Garfield in 1881.
+A mentally ill failed lawyer, Guiteau delusionally believed that he had played a major role in Garfield's election victory, for which he should have been rewarded with a consulship.
+Guiteau felt frustrated and offended by the Garfield administration's rejections of his applications to serve in Vienna or Paris to such a degree that he shot Garfield in Washington, D.C. on July 2, 1881.
+Garfield died on September 19 from infections related to the wounds.
+Caught in the act, Guiteau was tried, convicted, and executed by hanging on June 30, 1882.

 Early life and education

-Charles J. Guiteau was born in Freeport, Illinois, the fourth of six children of Jane August (née Howe) and Luther Wilson Guiteau, whose family was of French Huguenot ancestry.
-He moved with his family to Ulao, Wisconsin (near current-day Grafton), in 1850 and lived there until 1855, after his mother died in 1848.
+Guiteau was born in Freeport, Illinois, the fourth of six children of Jane August (née Howe) and Luther Wilson Guiteau, whose family was of French Huguenot ancestry.
+His mother died in 1848, and in 1850, Guiteau moved with his family to Ulao, Wisconsin (near current-day Grafton), where he lived until 1855.
 Soon after, Guiteau and his father moved back to Freeport.
+As a child, Guiteau was slow to learn and his father was known to beat him for misspelling or mispronouncing words, or for failing to adhere to Luther Guiteau's religious standards.